-The non-maximally entanglement state will be completely lost in the event of an unsuccessful conversion.
-It may appear that, for a given quantum state, we are increasing entanglement.
+The nonmaximally entanglement state will be completely lost in the event of an unsuccessful conversion.
+It may appear that for a given quantum state entanglement is increasing.
 However, using local operation and classical communication (LOCC) alone will not allow us to increase or generate entanglement.
-Because of this, we are limited to creating singlet states probabilistically, which demonstrate the conservation of entanglement.
-This singlet conversion protocol associated with a QN in the thermodynamic limit is often referred to as {\it classical entanglement percolation} (CEP) due to its conceptual correlation with classical bond percolation problems of networks \cite{Perseguers2013}.
-For two distant nodes, the existence of at least one path of singlets allows us to establish a long-distance quantum communication through entanglement swapping \cite{Ekert1993,Bose1999}.
-The associated percolation threshold value -- in terms of $\theta$, i.e., $\theta_{T}$ -- provides us with the minimum value of $\theta$ for which a giant connected component of maximally entangled states arises.
-Before and after singlet conversion, the topology of the QN is identical to that of the underlying infrastructure, as shown in Fig. \ref{fig:CEP}.
+Because of this, we are limited to creating singlet states probabilistically, which obey the conservation of entanglement.
+This singlet conversion protocol associated with a QN in the thermodynamic limit is often referred to as classical entanglement percolation (CEP) due to its conceptual correlation with the phenomenon of classical bond percolation in networks \cite{Perseguers2013}.
+For two distant nodes, the existence of at least one path of singlets allows us to establish long-distance quantum communication through entanglement swapping \cite{Ekert1993,Bose1999}.
+The associated percolation threshold value in terms of $\theta$, namely $\theta_{T}$, provides us with the minimum value of $\theta$ for which a giant connected component of maximally entangled states arises.
+Before and after singlet conversion, the topology of the QN is identical to that of the underlying infrastructure, as shown in Fig. \ref{fig:ep_fig_2}(a).

 In CEP, the topology of a QN does not change.
-However, in another protocol, known as {\it quantum entanglement percolation} (QEP), the topology of QN is tampered with before singlet conversion, shown in Fig. \ref{fig:QEP}.
-Usually, this change in topology occurs due to entanglement swapping at some specific nodes, which act as quantum repeaters \cite{Shchukin2022}.
-By targeting these nodes for entanglement swapping, we change the overall topology of QN to lower the percolation threshold value \cite{Acin2007}.
-However, during this process, the repeater nodes become disconnected from the QN of singlet states.
-Therefore, the choice of repeater nodes becomes highly subjective, and they become disconnected after entanglement swapping.
-Also, in most cases, QEP cannot decrease the percolation threshold.
+However, in another protocol, known as quantum entanglement percolation (QEP), the topology of the QN is modified before singlet conversion, as shown in Fig. \ref{fig:ep_fig_2}(b).
+Usually, this alteration in topology occurs due to entanglement swapping at some specific nodes, which act as quantum repeaters \cite{Shchukin2022}.
+By targeting these nodes for entanglement swapping, we change the overall topology of the QN to lower the value of the percolation threshold \cite{Acin2007}.
+However, during this process, the repeater nodes can become disconnected from the QN of singlet states.
+Thus, the choice of repeater nodes is somewhat arbitrary, and they can become disconnected after entanglement swapping.
+Further, in most cases, QEP cannot decrease the percolation threshold.